 This can cause inflammation and result in the sad dwindling and hair shedding of your locks.
 In fact, selenium is often included in anti-dandruff shampoos.
 Take between 100 and 250 mcg of selenium every day during hair shedding season to prevent clogging of your shower drain.

-A trace mineral present in the human body and plays a crucial role in protein synthesis, cell reproduction, tissue growth, vitamin absorption and hormonal balance.
-Zinc boosts your immune system and also strengthens hair shafts as well as contributes to hair regrowth.
+A trace mineral is present in the human body and plays a crucial role in protein synthesis, cell reproduction, tissue growth, vitamin absorption, and hormonal balance.
+Zinc boosts your immune system and also strengthens hair shafts as well and contributes to hair regrowth.
 No one wants that.
-Zinc also maintains scalp health and an overall balanced production of sebum– an oil secreted by glands essential for healthy hair lubrication.
+Zinc also maintains scalp health and overall balanced production of sebum– an oil secreted by glands essential for healthy hair lubrication.
 During hair shedding season, try incorporating 30 mg of zinc into your daily regimen.

-4. Prepare for hair shedding season ahead of time
+3. Prepare for seasonal hair shedding ahead of time